webcomics/dosage/doc/README.txt

 For each webcomic Dosage has a plugin module, found in the "plugins" subdirectory of the dosagelib directory.
 Each module is a subclass of the _BasicComic class and specifies where to download its comic images.
-Some comic syndicates (ucomics for example) have a standard layout for all comics.
-For such cases there are general base classes derived from _BasicComic which help define the plugins for all comics of this syndicate.
+Some comic syndicates (GoComics for example) have a standard layout for all comics.
+For such cases a generator function creates all _BasicComic class instances from a given list of comic strips.

 Extending Dosage
 -----------------